 - you arrived in the UK after 11pm on 31 December 2020,

 then regardless of your course start date, you will be subject to the new UK immigration rules.

 If you are coming to study for longer than 6 months, you will need to apply for a UK Student visa from your home country before travelling to the UK.
 This requires a visa application fee of £348, payment of Immigration Health Surcharge (£470 per year of visa), and you will need to prepare financial documents.
 You will also need to request a CAS.

-If you are coming to study for less than 6 months and you are travelling to the UK using a passport, then you can apply for a Visitor visa on arrival in the UK (unless you are from one of the countries with a travel ban) and you will be permitted to study for up to 6 months with that visa.
+If you are coming to study for less than 6 months and you are travelling to the UK using a passport, then you can apply for a Visitor visa on arrival in the UK (unless you are from one of the countries on the red-list) and you will be permitted to study for up to 6 months with that visa.
 This is part of the new immigration rules change announced on 22 October 2020.

 Enrolment and physical arrival deadlines

 If your course is due to start after 5 October 2020, you must have enrolled by the online enrolment deadline.
 This is also referred to as Course Registration.
 Enrolling allows you to complete module registration and to start your course in person or online.

 You can find your official course start date on your offer letter and your Confirmation of Acceptance for Studies (CAS), if applicable.

 Your online enrolment deadline is two weeks from your official course start date if you are due to start an Undergraduate or Postgraduate Taught programme (including if you are an incoming study abroad student).

 If you are due to start a Postgraduate Research programme (including if you are coming here for a short period as a visiting research student), your online enrolment deadline is four weeks from your official course start date.